 - The GhostBed is a great, affordable mattress that is one of the better values out there on the market.

 - It is a firmer-than-average mattress that should work for back and stomach sleeping.

-- The mattress has just a bit of the latex feel, and you shouldn’t have difficulty moving around.
+- The mattress has just a bit of the latex feel, and people shouldn’t have difficulty moving around.

 Best For Stomach Sleepers

-The Awara is also a hybrid mattress.
-It has a simple construction with a tufted cover, 4″ of Dunlop latex, and 9″ of pocketed coils.
+The Awara is also a hybrid mattress that features a simple construction with a tufted cover, 4″ of Dunlop latex, and 9″ of pocketed coils.

-This is the firmest out of these seven mattresses.
-This makes it the best latex mattress for stomach sleepers.
+This is the firmest out of these eight mattresses, which makes it the best latex mattress for stomach sleepers.
 They should feel the proper amount of support on their hips and their spine should be neutrally aligned.

-The Awara is also a very supportive mattress.
-The latex and coils should be able to support much heavier weights.
-Larger back sleepers and stomach sleepers should definitely take a look at the Awara.
+The Awara is also a very supportive mattress, as the latex and coils should be able to support much heavier weights.
+Larger back sleepers and stomach sleepers should definitely take a measured look at the Awara.

-If you need a supportive, all-natural mattress, the Awara should work for them if they want something a little on the firm side.
+If people need a supportive, all-natural mattress, the Awara should work for them if they want something a little on the firm side.

 What Makes The Awara Stand Out?